Baseball’s back: MLB sets 60-game sked, opens July 23 or 24

 A dramatically altered season with games full of new rules was the final result of failed financial negotiations.
 But for fans eager to see any baseball this year, at least now they can look forward to opening day.

-The announcement by MLB came while more players continue to test positive for the virus – at least seven on the Philadelphia Phillies alone.
+The announcement by MLB came while more players continue to test positive for the virus – at least seven on the Philadelphia Phillies aloneand Colorado star Charlie Blackmon.
 And a stark realization remained, that if health situations deteriorate, all games could still be wiped out.

 ”What happens when we all get it?”
 Milwaukee pitcher Brett Anderson tweeted Monday.